 Student planners accomplish several things for us.
 They give some autonomy to our students (which increases motivation), they teach time and task management, they get the schoolwork organized, they act as a school record, and they take a huge load off the homeschooling parent.

 We begin using a planner in 3rd grade.
 Before this, our curriculum is very simple and parent-led and “do the next thing,” so a planner is not really necessary.
 We start doing more independent work in 3rd grade.
-The planner I use for grades 3-5 is My Student Logbook.
+The planner I use for grade school is My Student Logbook.
 This planner works more as a checklist in preparation for a true student-led planner later.
 I can write a list of what needs to be done (once, not every day or every week) and my student checks (or stars!) each task as it is completed.
 I let him decide what order to do his independent work in, and he can see at a glance how close he is to finishing his schoolday.
 The reason I like this particular planner is that I only have to write the to-do list once, and it will work for however long you want to follow that particular schedule.
 See this video on how the planner can be used for various schedules and assignments.

 For more on getting students to take ownership of their education, I highly recommend the book, The Self-Propelled Advantage by Joanne Calderwood.